memo-567/geogram/docs/station-implementation-plan.md

 │  How would you like to join a network?                              │ │                                                                     │
 │  ┌─────────────────────────────────────────────────────────────┐   │
-│  │  Enter Root Relay URL                                        │   │
+│  │  Enter Root Station URL                                        │   │
 │  │  ┌─────────────────────────────────────────────────────────┐│   │
-│  │  │ wss://relay.example.com                                 ││   │
+│  │  │ wss://station.example.com                                 ││   │
 │  │  └─────────────────────────────────────────────────────────┘│   │
 │  │                                           [ Connect ]        │   │
 │  └─────────────────────────────────────────────────────────────┘   │